Getting to Yarl’s Wood

 View Google Map

-A free bus service linking Bedford’s bus and train stations to Yarl’s Wood is provided by Serco.
+A free bus service linking Bedford’s train station to Yarl’s Wood is provided by Serco.
 The bus runs between 13.15hrs and 21.55hrs.

 A taxi to or from Bedford train station costs around £8-10.